Home Book Art Quilts Quilt Repair Lectures and Workshops Quilt History Costumes Resumé Contact

 Learning to Repair

-Workshop, Virtual - Preserving Our Quilt Legacy
+Workshop, Virtual - Description at Preserving Our Quilt Legacy

 I offer an in-depth, 5 session workshop on quilt repair philosophy and techniques.
 You can attend the full workshop, or selected lectures on an alá carte basis.
 Registration for the full workshop includes lectures, how-to videos, supply samples, session recordings, group discussions, and more.